 Meet This Year's Debutantes

-Marianna Mosz is a freshman at Taft High School in Chicago, IL.
+Marianna Mosz is a sophomore at Taft High School in Chicago, IL.
 She is a dedicated, honor roll student and currently in the International Baccalaureate (IB) program at school.
 The IB program encourages both personal and academic achievement, challenging students to excel in their studies and in their personal development.
-Her parents are Polish immigrants, making her a first generation Polish-American.
+Her parents are Polish immigrants, making her a first-generation Polish-American.
 She expanded her knowledge of the Polish language, geography, and history by studying at St. Maximilian Maria Kolbe Polish School in Chicago.
 Her love for the Polish culture grew after the many visits to Poland, and especially her parents’ hometown, Bielsko-Biała.
-Marianna is proud to spread her Polish culture through song and dance and has been a member of Polonia Polish Folk Song and Dance Ensemble for the past 12 years.
+Marianna is proud to spread her Polish culture through song and dance and has been a member of the Polonia Polish Folk Song and Dance Ensemble for the past 13 years.
 Polonia has traveled to many countries around the world such as Poland, Costa Rica, Croatia, Greece, Bosnia, and Italy, where they are able to showcase their passion and dedication to spread the beautiful Polish culture and traditions.
-Marianna is very passionate about Ballroom Latin dancing and has been dancing in Interclub Academy of Dance for the past 8 years and competing in dance for the past 6 years, currently in the gold level, under Iwona and Erwin Rybczyński.
-Her passion for singing started when she was around eight years old in the Wicherka children's choir, and now she is part of Nadzieja choir operating at the St. Constance parish.
-She is also a part of a Polish choir, Słowiki under Eliza and Arkadiusz Górecki, for the past 2 years.
-Marianna enjoys playing the guitar, the piano, dancing, and singing.
-After graduating from high school, she plans to pursue a career in nursing.
+Polonia has also been included on the cover of Vogue Poland, where they embraced their Polish culture in Chicago.
+Marianna is also very dedicated to Ballroom Latin dancing and has been dancing in Interclub Academy of Dance for the past 9 years and competing in dance for the past 6 years, under Iwona and Erwin Rybczyński.
+She is currently in the open gold level, competing nationally.
+Her commitment to singing started when she was around eight years old in the Wicherki children's choir, and now she is part of the Nadzieja choir operating at the St. Constance parish.
+She is also been a part of a Polish choir, Słowiki under Eliza and Arkadiusz Górecki, for the past 3 years.
+After graduating from high school, she plans to pursue a career in dentistry.